SBBotanicGarden-BiodiversityTeam/Intro_to_BioDiv_GitHub/Markdown_formatting_cheatsheet.md

     Normal text can be written, well, normally

+If you want lines of text the stack,  then you need to put either  two spaces or a \ to denote where we would usually put `enter`

 To put anything in codespace window, you just indent those lines one or more tabs:

         To put anything in codespace window, you just indent those lines one or more tabs: